How-To Guides | Ozonator Installation - Spa Ozone

 After removing the access cover to the control box, the ozonator's electrical connector simply plugs inside.
 Refer to your spa control's manual for location of ozone receptacle and plug type.

-Easy Pak spa controls use external J&J Mini style receptacles for ozonators and other equipment components.
+Some spa controls use external style receptacles for ozonators and other equipment components.
+These receptacles are typically located on the side of the spa pack.

 Mounting Instructions